 Some of the skippers corrected their mistake and deployed the anchor upwind by another 50-60 feet while others would take up half of their scope and leave themselves prone to “dragging” by now only having 30 feet of chain deployed.
 Inevitably, we witnessed at least 3 boats dragging anchor that afternoon.

-Remember to initial deploy your anchor with enough room downwind to accommodate the amount of scope you plan to deploy!
+Remember to initially deploy your anchor with enough room downwind to accommodate the amount of scope you plan to deploy!

-From here I will allow the boat to swing and pull on the anchor from the force of the wind for a minute or two and am looking for the anchor chain to be at about a 45 degree angle from the bow.
+From here I will allow the boat to swing and pull on the anchor from the force of the wind for a minute or two.
+I am looking for the anchor chain to be at about a 45 degree angle from the bow.
 Once I know the anchor is holding under the current conditions I will head back to the helm and start applying a light amount of reverse until the chain is stretched out and the boat stops moving backwards.
-I am now looking at other boats or land to make sure I’m not dragging.
+I am now looking at other boats, or the land, to make sure I’m not dragging.
 After roughly 30 seconds at 1500 rpm’s or so, I am satisfied that the anchor is set and will shift back into neutral and watch as the chain sinks causing the boat to pull forward slightly.

 Try these tips out next time and let us know how they worked out!